-Artemis is a postdoctoral researcher at the Department of Biological Psychology at VU Amsterdam.
+Artemis is an assistant professor at the Department of Biological Psychology at VU Amsterdam.
 Her background is in developmental and cognitive neuroscience (PhD, MSc) from University College London.
 She has previously worked with typical, atypical, and neuropsychiatric populations from infancy to late adulthood using cognitive, neuroimaging, and brain stimulation methods.
 She is particularly interested in individual variability of physiological and cognitive stress responses and the extent to which identified markers from validated measures can inform future intervention work.

 Research question